xcart/xc5-manual/en/modules/ebay_integration/configuring_x-cart_ebay_integration.md

 3. Adjust the settings in the **System options** section:
     ![]({{site.baseurl}}/attachments/9306381/9438493.png)

     *   **Show eBay warning messages in admin area**: When exporting products to eBay or importing orders from eBay, you may get eBay warnings.
-Unlike errors, warnings are conditions that are not fatal to the module operation, but they alert you to some minor problems that you may want to fix.
+Unlike errors, warnings are conditions that are not fatal to the addon operation, but they alert you to some minor problems that you may want to fix.
 Any warnings your store gets from eBay are written to log files in your X-Cart store.
 If, in addition to that, you also wish to have eBay warning messages displayed in your store's Admin area, enable this option.
     *   **Save eBay API requests/responses in the log file**: If you need eBay API requests/responses to be written to log file (for example, if you need this information for debugging purposes), enable this option.
 4. Click **Save** to save your changes.